 - Disposable aluminium foil blanket (available from outdoor and camping shops)

 Unfortunately, malaria is still endemic to tropical areas in Africa, Asia along with Central and South America.

 As the type of malaria tablets depends on the area you will be visiting, it is very important to get updated information on whether or not prophylaxis is required and what the current recommendations are.

 Consult either your doctor, pharmacist or a travel clinic.

 The drugs are:

-Remember that no drug therapy is completely effective in preventing malaria.
-In addition to taking medication, minimise your risk by including mosquito repellent in your kit and taking mosquito netting with you.
+Remember: No drug therapy is completely effective in preventing malaria.
+In addition to taking medication, minimise your risk by including mosquito repellent in your kit and taking mosquito nets with you.